moni-dz/moni-dz.github.io/src/pages/blog/aoc-d3-retrospective.md

 ## The Problem

-[Day 3](https://adventofcode.com/2025/day/3) was deceptively simple: given a grid of single digits representing battery joltage ratings, find the largest possible n-digit number (n = 2 for part 1, n = 12 for part 2) you can make per row, then sum them all up.
+[Day 3](https://adventofcode.com/2025/day/3) was deceptively simple: given a grid of single digits representing battery joltage ratings, find the largest possible $n$-digit number ($n = 2$ for part 1, $n = 12$ for part 2) you can make per row, then sum them all up.

 For example, in the row `987654321111111`, the answer is **98** (turn on the first two batteries).